Alura (DC Comics): Post-Crisis

-In Action Comics #869 it is revealed that Alura saved Argo City from Krypton's destruction by engineering a protective dome with her husband Zor-El.
-However, Brainiac who was the culprit for Krypton's explosion, returned to finish the job.
-He merged Argo with the Bottle City of Kandor and killed those he considered to be duplicate information.
+It is later revealed that Alura saved Argo City from Krypton's destruction by engineering a protective dome with her husband Zor-El.
+However, Brainiac merges Argo with the Bottle City of Kandor and killed those he considered to be duplicate information.
 Superman finds the city in Brainiac's ship.
 Zor-El and Alura are able to make contact with Kal-El to enquire about their daughter.
 The Bottle City of Kandor reverts to its full size in the North Pole at the end of the "Brainiac" story arc, which leads directly into "New Krypton".

-A rather minor character historically, Alura has a major role in the on-going "Superman: New Krypton" storyline.
+Alura has a major role in the "New Krypton" storyline.
 She is shown not to trust Earth people, and does not approve of her daughter or nephew's choices.
-Zor-El is a voice of reason to her, and when he is murdered by Reactron, she is beside herself with grief and anger.
-After Zor-El's death she takes command over the Kandorian people, putting as many Superman's enemies as she can in the Phantom Zone and waging war over the human race in retribution for Reactron's attack.
-When a coalition of human heroes, led by Superman, manages to stop her plan de-powering some of the Kryptonian Army, Alura uses Kryptonian Sunstones to turn Kandor into a new planet, the so-called "New Krypton" and put it into orbit around the Sun, at the opposite side of Earth.
-It is later revealed that she freed General Zod to help manage the planet and lead its military.
+After Zor-El is murdered by Reactron, Alura takes command of Kandor, putting many Superman's enemies in the Phantom Zone and waging war on humanity.
+Alura uses Kryptonian Sunstones to turn Kandor into a new planet, "New Krypton", and put it into orbit around the Sun at the opposite side of Earth.

-As part of his participation in Project 7734 (a covert U.S. military operation dedicated to neutralizing the Kryptonians), Luthor sends a robot double of himself with Brainiac on an mission to attack New Krypton.
-While there, the Luthor robot tampers with the body chemistry of the previously captured Reactron.
-Shortly thereafter, Reactron kills himself, initiating a chain reaction which ultimately destroys New Krypton and all but seven thousand of its 100,000 Kryptonian inhabitants.
-Alura, who was at ground zero, is among the casualties.
+As part of his participation in Project 7734 (a covert U.S. military operation dedicated to neutralizing the Kryptonians), Luthor sends a robot double of himself with Brainiac to attack New Krypton.
+While on Krypton, the Luthor robot tampers with the body chemistry of the previously captured Reactron.
+Shortly afterward, Reactron kills himself, initiating a chain reaction which destroys New Krypton and kills all but seven thousand of its inhabitants, including Alura.